-5) 'D' NET: not an option in windy conditions; can be used alone.
-Costs ~\$25
+2) 'D' NET: not an option in windy conditions; can be used alone.
+Costs ~\$25.
+Can be used anywhere but beaches.

 Not suitable for pelicans - ideal for other species that can be lured: silver gulls, ibis, magpies, butcherbirds, kookaburras, pigeons, ducks, etc. It can be made any size, but a larger area increases the chances of a successful capture.